Madfarm/AWS-sandbox/module2/EC2-pricing.md

 ## Savings Plans
-low prices on EC2 usage in exchange for a committment of usage measured in dollars per hour
+low prices on EC2 usage in exchange for a committment of usage

+measured in dollars per hour
 1 - 3 year term

+When you go above your committment, you are charged on-demand pricing

 ## Reserved Instances
 good for predictable usage